macloo/python-adv-web-apps/docs/flask_deploy.rst

 There are various ways to do this if you pay to use a cloud service, but if you’re a student and your app is not going to attract thousands of users, there are some free options.

-In the past, it was possible to run Python apps on hosted web server accounts (“shared hosting”) that provide **cPanel** — a set of services accessed from a simple dashboard.
-Unfortunately, **this option is no longer available.** Another free option that is no longer offered was the “hobby” level of service at Heroku.
+In the past, it was possible to run Python apps on most hosted web server accounts (“shared hosting”) that provide **cPanel** — a set of services accessed from a simple dashboard.
+Unfortunately, **this option is no longer available from many hosting companies.** However, Namecheap still offers it.
+You can find out more `here <https://www.namecheap.com/support/knowledgebase/article.aspx/10048/2182/how-to-work-with-python-app/>`_.
+For detailed instructions for deploying a Flask app at Namecheap, see `this document <https://bit.ly/mm-flask-deploy2025>`_.

+Another free option that is no longer offered was the “hobby” level of service at Heroku.

-In 2023, the best free option I am aware of for deploying a Python app is to use Render.com. `This document <https://bit.ly/mm-render-flask>`_ walks you through how to sign up, get started, and deploy your first Python app there.
+The best free option for deploying a Python app might be to use Render.com. `This document <https://bit.ly/mm-render-flask>`_ walks you through how to sign up, get started, and deploy your first Python app there.
 It’s relatively straightforward.

 Conclusion